English 402, Descriptive English Grammar

 Text: Curzan, Anne, and Michael Adams, How English Works: A Linguistic Introduction.
 3rd ed., New York: Pearson.
 (C&A in the syllabus)

-Mon Aug 27: Do you watch Dr. Who or Dr. Whom?, or, What is grammar good for?
+Tu Jan 19: Why do you watch Dr. Who, not Dr. Whom, or, What is grammar good for?

 Watch: Sherlock Holmes, prescriptive grammarian

 And this, from "Take the Money and Run":

 Read: Singular "they" is word of the year

 Th Jan 21: But there have to be rules, right?